piermafrost/GEOCLIM5_sulf/README.md

 * Do a first short run with the pre-industrial forcings to retrieve the silicate weathering flux.
 If you used DynSoil in "dynamic" mode, run the model from "startup:eq" with acceleration tuning (see previous paragraph) during 1000-10000 yr.
 If you use another set of components, only 1 model time step is needed.
-* Get the "total silicate weathering" flux from the outputs and use that value as CO2 degassing flux.
-It should be 2-6 Tmol/yr.
+* Get the "total silicate weathering" flux and the "total sulfuric silicate weathering flux" from the outputs (traditionnaly, thos variables are named 'sil_wth_C_flux' and 'sil_sulfwth_Ca_flux').
+The sum of the 2 must be used as CO2 degassing flux.
+The degassing flux value should around 2-6 Tmol/yr.
 As today's degassing flux is not well constrained, it is better to tuned it and keep the weathering parameters unchanged.
 Note that the degassing flux (specified in "config/cond_p20.dat") is split in 2: Volcanic (continental) and MOR (oceanic).
 Doing so, the equilibrium CO2 with Pre-Industrial boundary conditions will be 1 PAL.